anuuyu/starred/README.md

 ## Shell

+- [open-guides/og-aws](https://github.com/open-guides/og-aws) - 📙 Amazon Web Services — a practical guide
+- [keeferrourke/la-capitaine-icon-theme](https://github.com/keeferrourke/la-capitaine-icon-theme) - La Capitaine is an icon pack designed to integrate with most desktop environments.
+The set of icons takes inspiration from the latest iterations of macOS and Google's Material Design.
+- [willianjusten/awesome-audio-visualization](https://github.com/willianjusten/awesome-audio-visualization) - A curated list about Audio Visualization.
+- [pablopunk/bashy](https://github.com/pablopunk/bashy) - Extremely fast and simple git prompt for bash and zsh
 - [spaceship-prompt/spaceship-prompt](https://github.com/spaceship-prompt/spaceship-prompt) - :rocket::star: A Zsh prompt for Astronauts
 - [unixorn/awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an